Polish Theatre, Bydgoszcz: From 1920 to 1939

-PRL Period
+Polish People's Republic Period

 The performance of Aleksander Fredro's Zemsta (The Revenge), on March 24, 1945 by Aleksandr Rodziewicz's troupe was the first after Nazi occupation.
 It was played 44 times and gathered 14000 audience, Polish and Soviet people together.
-The play, prepared within a month time, was held in the premises of the summer theater "Elysium", which could only host 350 spectators and was lacking any proper professional equipment.
+The play, prepared within a month time, was held in the premises of the summer theatre "Elysium", which could only host 350 spectators and was lacking any proper professional equipment.
 It was a real revival of the Polish scene in the city.

 After 1945, the scene moved from the Elisium, called the Little theatre (Teatr Mały), to the Chamber theatre at 14 Grodzka Street (1947).

-In October 1949, a new association of state-owned scenes was established, "The Pomeranian State Theaters Bydgoszcz-Torun" under lead of A. Rodziewicz: it lasted 10 years before each theatre troupe regained its independence.
+In October 1949, a new association of state-owned scenes was established, "The Pomeranian State Theatres Bydgoszcz-Toruń" under lead of A. Rodziewicz: it lasted 10 years before each theatre troupe regained its independence.
 At the time, most of the performances were focused on contemporary drama, and mostly Soviet-mind oriented.